svdoever/svdoever.github.io/src/pages/XM_Cloud_first_steps_on_building_rederings_with_Nextjs.md

 ![](XM_Cloud_first_steps_on_building_rederings_with_Nextjs/r4o35amc4354.png)

-If I specify that `Serge Text` rendering is compatible with `Richt Text` rendering, I don't see any option in Pages to replace the `Serge Text` rendering with the `Rich Text` variant, while there does appear a button to replace the rendering with a compatible rendering in the good old Experience Editor:
+If I specify that `Serge Text` rendering is compatible with `Rich Text` rendering, I don't see any option in Pages to replace the `Serge Text` rendering with the `Rich Text` variant, while there does appear a button to replace the rendering with a compatible rendering in the good old Experience Editor:

 ![](XM_Cloud_first_steps_on_building_rederings_with_Nextjs/r4o45amc4454.png)